jbakse/compform_site/content/text/index.md

 ### Modify the Example Above

-1. Change the value of `person` to a different name.
+1. Change the value of `person` to a different name. {easy}
-2. Change the value of `number` to a random integer between 0 and 100.
+1. Change the value of `number` to a random integer between 0 and 100. {easy}
-3. Add a second sentence to the template with two new placeholders.
+1. Add a second sentence to the template with two new placeholders. {easy}

-### Modify the Example Above Some More

-1. Add an 's' to 'computer' when `number` is not 1.
+1. Add an 's' to 'computer' when `number` is not 1. {easy}
-2. Add this to your template: `The word "${word}" has ${letterCount} letters`.
+1. Add this to your template: `The word "${word}" has ${letterCount} letters`. {easy}
-3. Create a variable for `word` and set its value to a random word from a small list.
+1. Create a variable for `word` and set its value to a random word from a small list. {medium}
-4. Create a variable for `letterCount` and set its value to the number of letters in `word`.
+1. Create a variable for `letterCount` and set its value to the number of letters in `word`.{medium}
-   {continue}

-### Challenging Challenges

-1. Instead of using `console.log()` to show the expanded template, inject the result into the webpage.
+1. Instead of using `console.log()` to show the expanded template, inject the result into the webpage.{hard}
-2. Alter the program so that the dynamic parts of the template appear in bold.
+1. Alter the program so that the dynamic parts of the template appear in bold.{hard}
-   {continue}

 </div>